Our Story

 NEWTON

-Newton is a seventeen year old cat from Costa Rica who enjoys long naps, getting brushed, and eating all day long.
+Newton is an eighteen year old cat from Costa Rica who enjoys long naps, getting brushed, and eating all day long.

 A brown dog with a black nose and floppy ears lays on a plush beige dog bed on a wooden floor in a cozy living room.